Papua New Guinea Reports More Than 2,000 People Buried In Landslide - UrduPoint

 Papua New Guinea has one of the wettest climates in the world, and research has found shifting rainfall patterns linked to climate change could exacerbate the risk of landslides.

-The estimated death toll has been climbing since the disaster struck as officials reassessed the size of the population lying beneath mud and rubble spanning almost four football fields in length.
+The death toll has been climbing since the disaster struck as officials reassess the size of the population lying beneath mud and rubble spanning almost four football fields in length, officials say.

 Five bodies and the leg of a sixth had been pulled from the debris by Saturday night.